leeyawnz/DevSecOps/Docker/README.md

 ```
 docker network create <network-name>
 ```
-> We can create a new network using this command.
+> We can create a new bridge network using this command.
 ```
 docker run --net <network-name> <image-id/image-name>
 ```